Doujin: Doujin circles

 Comiket, pictured here in 2002, is the largest venue for the sale of doujin works.

 After World War II, manga doujin started to appear in Japan.
 Manga artists like Shotaro Ishinomori (Kamen Rider, Cyborg 009) and Fujio Fujiko (Doraemon) formed doujin groups such as Fujiko's New Manga Party (新漫画党, Shin Manga-to).
 At this time, doujin groups were used by artists to make a professional debut.
 This changed in the coming decades with doujin groups forming as school clubs and the like.
 This culminated in 1975 with Comiket in Tokyo.

 Today

 Avid fans of doujin attend regular doujin conventions, the largest of which is called Comiket (a portmanteau of "Comic Market") held in the summer and winter at Tokyo Big Sight.
-Here, over 20 acre of doujin materials are bought, sold, and traded by attendees.
+There, over 20 acre of doujin materials are bought, sold, and traded by attendees.
 Doujin creators who base their materials on other creators' works normally publish in small numbers to maintain a low profile from litigation.
-This makes a talented creator's or circle's products a coveted commodity as only the fast or the lucky will be able to get them before they sell out.
+This makes a talented creator's or circle's products highly coveted as only the fast or the lucky will be able to get them before they sell out.

 Over the last decade, the practice of creating doujin has expanded significantly, attracting thousands of creators and fans alike.
 Advances in personal publishing technology have also fueled this expansion by making it easier for doujin creators to write, draw, promote, publish, and distribute their works.